 Put simply, taking care of the environment, saving energy and making sure you treat any waste water properly is an important part of being a successful and responsible pharma manufacturer.

 Cleaning consumes the most energy and water in pharma manufacturing.
 From vials and bottles to vessels, pipes and equipment, more than 2/3 of water consumption in manufacturing facilities is related directly to cleaning.
-And if you consider this often requires hot water or steam for sterilization, you can easily imagine how high the energy costs can be.
+If you consider this often requires hot water or steam for sterilization, you can imagine how high the energy costs can be.

 The second major energy consumer is ventilation, especially in cleanrooms and classified areas.
 Air in pharma facilities needs to be moved around, filtered, heated and cooled, humidified and dehumidified – all using significant amounts of energy.